CS308-Proje/Backend/README.md

 - We will add recommendations based on friendship activity.
 If user's friend rated a song, album, and artist, we will recommend these to the user.

 - We are planning to add Spotify recommendations via Spotify API.

+- Analysis phase will be done after recommendations part.

+- Result sharing will be implemented after Analysis.